Monday, October 22, 2018

 The Winnebago Medicine Animal.

 The figure of the archer, with the drawn bow, is painted, or rather stained with a reddish-brown pigment, over the sculptured outline of the monster's face.
 Although difficult to access, we have approached nearly enough to this pictograph to examine it.
 It appears of great age, although protected by its position from the elements.
 I somehow received the impression that the painted figure of the human form with the bow and arrows might have been made later than the sculpture.
-However, The lapse of centuries has had its effect on the painted portion of the archer's form, and one has now to seek a favorable light on the Bluff to get a good view of the outline.
+However, the lapse of centuries has affected the painted portion of the archer's form, and one now has to seek a favorable light on the Bluff to get a good view of the outline.

 Pictograph on the Illinois River.